cometbft/cometbft/spec/p2p/reactor/README.md

 Notice that _pre-condition_ for receiving a message from a `Peer` is that the p2p layer has previously invoked `InitPeer(Peer)` for that peer.
-While this is not the common case, the reactor should be able to handle the delivery of messages from a `Peer` before `AddPeer(Peer)` is invoked.
+While this is not the common case, the reactor should be able to handle messages from a `Peer` before `AddPeer(Peer)` is invoked.
-This can happen because starting the send and receive routines interacting with a peer and invoking `AddPeer` are performed in parallel by the p2p layer.
+This happens because starting the peer's send and receive routines and adding the peer are done in parallel.

 The reactor receives a message packed into an `Envelope` with the following content: